Table of Contents Show

 - It doesn’t start to create berries until roughly five years old.

-- They are plentiful in vitamin C thus have a tart, corrosive taste.
+- They are plentiful in vitamin C and thus have a tart, corrosive taste.

 - The berries have an extremely harsh taste yet can be added to sweet jellies and jams.